 The Balance Sheet reflects the Council's participation in the Local Government Pension Scheme (administered by Merseyside Pension Fund).
-The net liability for retirement benefits decreased significantly during the twelve-month period to 31 March 2024.
-At the end of 2023/24 the Council's share of the overall Fund (excluding Teachers) was a net liability of £16m compared to £31m the previous year.
-This reduction is mainly due to the increase in the discount rate used by the Fund's actuaries to estimate the current value of future pension liabilities.
+At the end of 2024/25 the Council's share of the overall Fund (excluding Teachers) was a net liability of £14m compared to £16m the previous year.
+This relatively small reduction is due a variety of factors, including an increase in the discount rate used by the Fund's actuaries to estimate the current value of future pension liabilities.
 The discount rate is linked to interest rates, so that as interest rates rise the actuary assumes a higher rate of return on the Fund's assets - which means that the current value of the Fund's liabilities reduces.

-While the Accounts show the pension liability position at 31 March 2024, in reality the actual pension payments will not be made until many years into the future.
+While the Accounts show the pension liability position at 31 March 2025, in reality the actual pension payments will not be made until many years into the future.
 In the short term the Council's share of the overall Fund net liability has a negative impact on the net worth of the Council.
 This will however be recovered, as the Council pays contributions into the Pension Fund at a rate which is calculated by the Fund's actuary to ensure that the position is balanced in the longer term based upon forecast movements in investment values and changes in actuarial assumptions.